 There were no changes to the valuation techniques of level 3 fair value measurements in the period.
-The fair value measurement is based on the above item's highest and best use, which does not differ from their actual use.
+The fair value measurement is based on the above items highest and best use, which does not differ from their actual use.

-Note 17 Intangible assets
+Note 15 Intangible assets

-Disclose for each class of intangible asset the opening and closing balances of: - Carrying amount - Accumulated amortisation and impairment.
-Disclose for each class of intangible asset a reconciliation of the opening and closing balances of the carrying amount.
+NZ IAS 38:118(c) Disclose for each class of intangible asset the opening and closing balances of: - Carrying amount - Accumulated amortisation and impairment.
+NZ IAS 38:118(e) Disclose for each class of intangible asset a reconciliation of the opening and closing balances of the carrying amount.
 Sub-paragraphs (i) - (viii) detail specific reconciling items to be included.
-Disclose for the carrying amount of goodwill a reconciliation of the opening and closing balances Sub-paragraphs (i) - (ix) detail specific reconciling items to be included Disclose any contractual commitments for the acquisition of intangible assets.
-NZ IAS 38:122 requires additional disclosures in instances where: - The entity has recognised an indefinite useful life intangible asset - The carrying amount and remaining amortisation period of any individual intangible asset is material.
-Neither of these apply to A Layout (New Zealand) Group.
+NZ IAS 38 RDR 118(e) (vii) Tier 2 RDR entities are not required to disclose the reconciliation of carrying amount for prior periods.
+NZ IFRS 3:B67(d) Disclose for the carrying amount of goodwill a reconciliation of the opening and closing balances Sub-paragraphs (i) - (ix) detail specific reconciling items to be included NZ IAS 38:122(e) Disclose any contractual commitments for the acquisition of intangible assets.
+BDO Comment NZ IAS 38:122 requires additional disclosures in instances where: The entity has recognised an indefinite useful life intangible asset The carrying amount and remaining amortisation period of any individual intangible asset is material.
+Neither of these apply to RDR Layout (New Zealand) Group.
+NZ IAS 38 RDR 118.1 Tier 2 entities are not required to disclose the carrying amount reconciliation for prior periods.
+NZ IAS 38:118(e) Tier 2 RDR entities are not required to disclose net exchange differences arising on translation to functional or presentation currency